Devashrutha/SensLink-Vision/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is a project that took a lot of time and effort.
-It is the culmination of everything I learned during my engineering.
+It is the culmination of everything I learned during my engineering and my love for drones.
 Although it is still a work in progress in the programming department fully written in `C/C++`, it is at a stage where it can be used.

 The main PCB containing the `STM32F411CE` was designed in `Altium` while the `LoRa Transceiver PCB` was designed in `Ki-CAD`.
 The main board comprises an `MPU-6050` IMU, a `BMP280` barometer, and a `VI53L1X` laser range finder.
 An onboard SD card reader can log the data read from the sensors.
 A `type C` connector can stream data using a `virtual COM port`.